 Channels Table Current - The current represents an average of the most recent amplitude readings within the channel range.

-Grade - This calculation uses the entire 20 Mhz width of a a Wi-Fi channel.
+Grade - This calculation uses the entire 20 Mhz width of a Wi-Fi channel.
 Higher power levels near the center of the channel will affect the grade more negatively.
 A high grade of 90 or above can be interpreted as an "A" while 80 or above is a "B." Anything below 70 is not recommended for Wi-Fi deployment.
 Average - For each channel range (for example, Wi-Fi Channel 1, 2401 - 2423 MHz), Chanalyzer calculates the average power within that channel frequency range.
 Max - This is the highest amplitude point within the Wi-Fi channel frequency range.

 Utilization - The percentage of all noise above a defined amplitude threshold.
 The default amplitude is -85dBm.
-Networks - Once network scanning is initialized Chanalyzer will count list the amount of networks detected.
+Networks - Once network scanning is initialized, Chanalyzer will list the networks that are detected.

-Report Builder With the Report Builder, users can highlight and visually explain how bad interference was when it occurred in an easy, professional manner.
+Report Builder (Accessory) With the Report Builder accessory for Chanalyzer, users can highlight and visually explain how bad interference was when it occurred in an easy, professional manner.